Research

 This article presents the latest trends in key indicators that impact consumers’ ability and willingness to spend.
 Visit this page throughout the year for ongoing analysis of the state of the American consumer.

-Along with slower job growth, wage gains are also down from their robust pandemic-era growth rates.
-Average hourly earnings of private sector employees increased 3.6% between July 2023 and July 2024.
-That was more than 2 percentage points below the strong gains posted during 2022, but it was still slightly above the 3.3% average gain during 2019.
+Although job growth remains positive, wage gains are down from their strong pandemic-era growth rates.
+Average hourly earnings of private sector employees increased 3.9% between May 2024 and May 2025.
+That was 2 percentage points below the strong gains posted during 2022, but still remained above the 3.3% average gain during 2019.

 Savings rate dipped below pre-pandemic levels

 Household savings soared during the first year and a half of the pandemic, driven primarily by reduced consumer activity as well as income-supporting fiscal stimulus packages.
-Many households used these excess savings to support elevated spending levels in 2022, which blunted the impact of soaring inflation.
-Savings rates are now below pre-pandemic levels, which means the financial cushion that many households established during the pandemic is being depleted.
+Many households used these excess savings to support elevated spending levels, which blunted the impact of soaring inflation.
+Savings rates are now below pre-pandemic levels, which means the financial cushion that many households established during the pandemic is largely depleted.

 Household wealth rose to record highs during the pandemic, driven by a surging stock market and accelerating home values.
 These two indicators reversed trend in 2022, which resulted in a decline in total household net worth.
-By the first quarter of 2024, total household net worth had rebounded to reach a new record high of more than $160 trillion.
-While household wealth doesn’t directly determine the amount that most consumers can spend on a daily basis, its impact on confidence influences current and future financial decisions.
+By the fourth quarter of 2024, total household net worth had rebounded to reach a new record high of nearly $171 trillion.
+However, the first quarter of 2025 saw a 0.9% drop (or $1.6 trillion) in household wealth, due largely to declines in the stock market.

 Household debt continues to rise

-Household debt trended steadily higher during the pandemic, with aggregate balances reaching $17.8 trillion by 2024:Q2.
-That was $3.7 trillion higher than the 2019:Q4 level.
+Household debt trended steadily higher in recent years, with aggregate balances topping $18 trillion by 2025:Q1.
+That was $4.1 trillion higher than the 2019:Q4 level.
 Mortgages represent the bulk of household debt at 70%, followed by auto loans (9%) and student loans (9%).

 Consumer credit balances fell to a 4-year low during the early months of the pandemic – primarily because households had fewer places to spend their money.
 That trend quickly reversed as restrictions eased and the economy reopened.
-Revolving consumer credit rose sharply in 2022 and 2023, wiping out all of the balance reductions posted during the early months of the pandemic.
-By June 2024, total revolving credit balances topped $1.3 trillion – more than $225 billion (or 20%) above their pre-pandemic peak.
+Revolving consumer credit rose sharply during the last 4 years, which easily wiped out all of the balance reductions posted during the early months of the pandemic.
+By April 2025, total revolving credit balances topped $1.3 trillion, which was $269 billion (or nearly 26%) above their pre-pandemic peak.

 Debt service remains in check